fayasmh07/Analysis-Projects/TCP-Dump/README.md

 # Task 1.
 Identify network interfaces

-1.Use `ifconfig` to identify the interfaces that are available:
+1. Use `ifconfig` to identify the interfaces that are available:

 `sudo ifconfig`

 ![image](https://github.com/user-attachments/assets/29ab435f-5c1a-432d-a26f-c05c05d88120)

-2.Use `tcpdump` to identify the interface options available for packet capture:
+2. Use `tcpdump` to identify the interface options available for packet capture:

 `sudo tcpdump -D`